 I hope you’re now ready and raring to go rescue those abandoned carts!

-Setting up WooCommerce abandoned cart emails in MailPoet is easy, and free with the Premium version.
-If you haven’t upgraded yet, you can do so here.
+Setting up WooCommerce abandoned cart emails in MailPoet is easy, and free with the Starter plan.
+If you haven’t signed up yet, you can do so here.

 Have some of your own cart abandonment email tricks up your sleeve?
 Or maybe a burning question we haven’t covered here?
 Let us know in the comments!